The Route of Father Sarmiento

 This is undoubtedly a perfect trip for sea lovers, who can admire stunning beaches such as A Lanzada, Sanxenxo, and O Grove, many of them awarded the Blue Flag.
 Visitors can also savor a glass of the region’s renowned wines and enjoy freshly caught seafood served in local restaurants.

-What to See and Do on the Route of Father Sarmiento?
+What to see and do on the Route of Father Sarmiento?

 Landscapes, charming villages, spectacular monasteries, and exquisite wine gastronomy.